-Other assumptions: sensor nonuniformities (fixedpattern noise, also called PRNU (Photo Response Nonuniformity) are included in noise measurements.
+Other assumptions: sensor nonuniformities (fixed-pattern noise, also called PRNU (Photo Response Non-uniformity) are included in noise measurements.
 Tonal response is well-behaved (typically following a gamma curve, except for the extreme highlights and shadows).
-Stray (flare) light is not too severe.
+Stray (flare) light is not too severe where SFR is measured.

-Because the measured value of C is closely tied to the n:1 chart contrast ratio, where $n \le 10$ to minimize saturation or clipping, we specify n when C is reported, e.g., C_4 for charts with a 4:1 contrast ratio.
+Because the measured value of C is closely tied to the n:1 chart contrast ratio, where $n \le 10$ to minimize saturation or clipping, n should be specified when C is reported, e.g., $C_4$ for charts with a 4:1 contrast ratio.